azaiezsalma255-png/International-Mobility-BackEnd/README.md

+# International-Mobility
-# International-Mobility, academic full-stack project completed in 2023 as part of a university project
+Academic full-stack project completed in 2023 as part of a university project

 # 🌍 International Mobility Platform